yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

 start of the program declare some variables and load some scripts.

-The **pickit\_port** and **pickit\_ip** must be set to their correct values to enable communication between the robot and Pick-it.
+The **pickit\_port** and **pickit\_ip** must be set to their correct values to enable communication between the robot and Pickit.

 The pose of the next detected object to be picked shall be stored in the pose variable **pick\_pose**.
 For each pick, it is intended that the